NervanaSystems/ngraph-python/doc/source/walk_through.rst

 API.
 We should think of the computation as being invoked from the *host*, but possibly taking place somewhere else, which we will refer to as *the device.*

 The nervana graph currently uses a compilation model.
-You define computations you want to run, compile them, and then run them.
-In the future, we plan to make this even more compiler-like, where you produce something like an executable that can later be run on various platforms, as well as provide a more interactive version.
+Users first define the computations, then they are compiled and run.
+In the future, we plan an even more compiler-like approach, where an executable is produced can later be run on various platforms, in addition to an interactive version.

 Our first program will provide values for ``x`` and receive ``x+1`` for each ``x`` provided.